MattithyahuData/P8-Car-Price-Prediction/README.md

 An R-Squared value above 0.7 would generally be seen as showing a high level of correlation.
 The model achieved a R2 value of 0.828.
 A value of 0.5 means that half of the variance in the outcome variable is explained by the model.

-*   Plotting the actual and predicted values for botht the training and test sets shows how accracy and linear correlation decreases only slightly in the test data.
+*   Plotting the actual and predicted values for both the training and test sets shows how accuracy and linear correlation decreases only slightly in the test data.
 <img src="images/trainevaluation.png" />
 <img src="images/testevaluation.png" />